bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 It is a class for testing implementation of :ref:`regular-module` (Executor).

-The simulator imitates the behavior of the :ref:`Regular_Streaming_Engine` (stateful mode): it sends envelopes to Executor, allows for invoking checkpoint's handlers, gets data from output streams and state.
+The simulator imitates the behavior of the :ref:`Regular_Streaming_Engine` (stateful mode): it sends envelopes to Executor, allows invoking checkpoint's handlers, gets data from output streams and state.

 To use the simulator you need add the dependency to the ``build.sbt``::

- libraryDependencies += "com.bwsw" %% "sj-engine-simulators" % "1.0-SNAPSHOT" % "test"
+ resolvers += "Sonatype OSS Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots" libraryDependencies += "com.bwsw" %% "sj-engine-simulators" % "1.0-SNAPSHOT" % "test"

 Constructor arguments